cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 ## Proof

 Even if you don't see it in the UI, the result of every query comes with a proof.
-This is a Merkle proof that the result of the query is actually contained in the state.  and the state's Merkle root is contained in a recent block header.
+This is a Merkle proof that the result of the query is actually contained in the state.
+And the state's Merkle root is contained in a recent block header.
 Behind the scenes, `countercli` will not only verify that this state matches the header, but also that the header is properly signed by the known validator set.
 It will even update the validator set as needed, so long as there have not been major changes and it is secure to do so.
 So, if you wonder why the query may take a second... there is a lot of work going on in the background to make sure even a lying full node can't trick your client.

-In a latter [guide on InterBlockchainCommunication](ibc.md), we'll use these proofs to post transactions to other chains.
+In a latter [guide on InterBlockchain Communication](ibc.md), we'll use these proofs to post transactions to other chains.

 ## Accounts and Transactions